slowernews/wisdom-tldr/README.md

 > *'There is pleasure in the pathless woods.' -- Lord Byron*

-> *'To create anything spectacular you have to break rules & breaking rules frightens people.'*

 > *'A ship is safe in the harbour but that's not what ships are for.'*

-> *'Make the mind tougher by exposing it to adversity.'*

 > *'Think of yourself as an explorer.
 You cannot find anything new if you are unwilling to leave the shore.'*